The Landlord at Lion's Head: Publication history and response

+The black and white illustrations in the book are by W. T. Smedley and were not in the first edition of the novel.
+Smedley is best known for his illustrations in Mark Twain's A Dog's Tale.

 Criticism

 According to Haralson, Jeff is a character unlike most of Howells' characters.
 Jeff has a palpable sex drive and powerful sex appeal are very unusual characteristics of a character in a Howells' piece of literature.
 Jeff is a "Beast-man" who Howells "longed to see subdued and tamed."
 Unlike Howells' other works, by the end of the novel Jeff Durgin achieves success, starting a renaissance hotel and marrying Genivieve whom he had been pursuing for a while.
 Howells, a realist writer, usually does not have the protagonist succeed in the end of the novel and strays from his normal schema in this respect.

 According The Canadian Magazine, The Landlord at Lion's Head is written too mechanically.
 The Canadians took offense to the character Jombateeste—the undersized tree chopper—and believe Howells has a misconception of the weather in Canada.

 According to Harper's New Monthly Magazine Howells' shows literary mastery.
 He seemingly knows each character on a deep level and is able to convey each character's personality as if he is physically watching the events of the novel from a bird's eye view.
 Howells does a skillful job in allowing the reader to see the rural landscape of New Hampshire as well.

 Susan Allan Toth recognizes The Landlord at Lion's Head as "The most neglected and misrepresented of all William Dean Howells' major novels".
 Toth believes that because the novel does not contain the social data in comparison to novels such as The Rise of Silas Lapham it has been mostly ignored.
 The major aspect of the story modern scholars focus on is the characterization of Jeff Durgin.
 Toth's article focuses on the character of Jere Westover.
 She points out the similarities of Westover's life with Howells' own life.
 Toth mentions "Westover's illusions seem to be those of a man who desperately wants to believe in a society in which he has struggled long and hard for acceptance; he clings to his faith like a convert."
 Westover throughout his whole life has worked to become a man of stature and now that he has succeeded he judges everyone so critically, especially Jeff.
 Toth also recognizes that both Bessie Lynde and Westover have been ruined by the upper class Boston world they live in being so focused on what is proper and what is not it controls every facet of their lives.
 The characters Howells portrays in the novel represent the changing of times.
 The success of Jeff Durgin at the end of the novel is trying to depict the world heading in an "anti-puritan" direction.